 Housing: In and around Antigua, Common Hope partnered with families to build 54 houses that are clean, dry, and safe.
 We also built 33 vented stoves and 25 pilas, and 31 families received access to basic services like clean water, drainage, and electricity, all so families could have cleaner, healthier, and safer places to live.
 Family members worked more than 4,535 sweat-equity hours to “earn” these home improvements.

-1. Expand the reach of Common Hope’s programs to serve more students, families, and communities.
+1. Expand the reach of our programs to serve more students, families, and communities.

-2. Remove barriers that prevent students from continuing through high school graduation.
+2. Remove barriers that prevent affiliated students from continuing their education through high school graduation.

-3. Prepare young children to be successful students.
+3. Prepare children to be successful in first grade.

-4. Improve the quality of primary public school education for students in the communities we serve.
+4. Improve the quality of primary school education in the communities we serve.

-5. Develop a new generation of capable leadership among secondary school students within the communities we serve.
+5. Develop a new generation of capable leadership among secondary students within the communities we serve.